motion/orbit/notes/plan.md

 ## secret

-distrbution and product: on-device (no cloud)
+distribution and product: on-device (no cloud)

 1. 10x faster development (10x simpler deploy, 0 cost of infra, 0 permissions complexity)
 2. 100x easier onboarding (download app and done, no on-prem, no signup)